mayanksuman/mayanksuman.github.io/content/blog/passthrough_to_vm_on_linux_host.md

 Additionally add `iommmu=pt` parameter to prevent linux kernel from touching devices which cannot be passed through.
 Update grub by `sudo update-grub` command and reboot the system.
-After reboot, check that the device to be pass-throughed (usually GPU) has separate IOMMU group by inspecting the output of following shell script.
+After reboot, check that the device to be passed through (usually GPU) has separate IOMMU group by inspecting the output of following shell script.